 Other VA education benefits

-If you’re a Guardsman, Reservist, or Veteran who doesn’t qualify for the Post-9/11 GI Bill, you can apply for education benefits through these other programs:
+Learn about other VA education benefits if you don’t qualify for the Post-9/11 GI Bill.
+If you’re a Guardsman, Reservist, or Veteran and you’re not eligible for the Post-9/11 GI Bill, you may be able to get other VA education benefits through these programs:

 - The post-Vietnam Era Veterans’ Educational Assistance Program (VEAP, Chapter 32)